Recent

 Media & Methods Lab, ETHZ

-My long-term dream came to life in May 2024: I was able to start the Media & Methods Lab (MML) at the UTL, ETH Zurich.
-The team members from my previous team, the EduMedia, all merged into the MML.
+My long-term dream came to life: I was able to build up the Media & Methods Lab (MML) at the UTL, ETH Zurich.
+The team members from my previous team, the EduMedia, all merged to the MML.

 ‘Difference as a resource for peace’ – r4d programme SNF